-The scene where Frank Costello throws cocaine on hookers was one of many bizarre ideas contributed by Jack Nicholson, who also suggested wearing a strap-on for the scene with Matt Damon in the porn theater.
+(at around 1h 17 mins) The scene where Frank Costello throws cocaine on hookers was one of many bizarre ideas contributed by Jack Nicholson, who also suggested wearing a strap-on for the scene with Matt Damon in the porn theater.

 Mark Wahlberg based his performance on the police officers who'd arrested him about two dozen times in his youth, and the reactions of his parents who had to come bail him out with their grocery money.

-Originally, Jack Nicholson turned down his role in the movie, but after a meeting with Martin Scorsese, William Monahan and Leonardo DiCaprio, he was finally convinced to play the role of Frank Costello.
-The main reason he joined the production was because he had previously done a few comedies, and wanted to play a villain again, and he considered the character of Costello to be the ultimate incarnation of evil.
+Originally, Jack Nicholson turned down his role in the movie, but after a meeting with Martin Scorsese, William Monahan, and Leonardo DiCaprio, he was finally convinced to play the role of Frank Costello.
+The main reason he joined the production, was because he had previously done a few comedies, and wanted to play a villain again, and he considered the character of Costello to be the ultimate incarnation of evil.

 As research for his character's occupation, Matt Damon worked with a Massachusetts State Police unit out of Boston.
-He accompanied them on routine patrols, participated in a drug raid and was taught proper police procedures like how to pat down a suspect.
+He accompanied them on routine patrols, participated in a drug raid, and was taught proper police procedures, like how to pat down a suspect.

-After completing The Aviator (2004), Martin Scorsese kept Alec Baldwin in mind for future collaboration and ultimately decided to cast him in the role of Ellerby, which was offered to Mel Gibson first, but Gibson was unable to accept the part because he was starting production on Apocalypto (2006) at the time.
+After completing The Aviator (2004), Martin Scorsese kept Alec Baldwin in mind for future collaboration and ultimately decided to cast him in the role of Ellerby, which was offered to Mel Gibson first, but Gibson was unable to accept the part, because he was starting production on Apocalypto (2006) at the time.

 Screenwriter William Monahan envisioned a sequel to the film, citing that it would've focused on overlooked aspects of the first film, such as political corruption.
 Monahan had watched the sequels to the original film on which "The Departed" was based, but felt that a potential sequel would've gone in a different direction set by this film.
 Mark Wahlberg also indicated that Dignam would've been the main character in this film.
 To date, plans for the sequel haven't materialized.

-The film's technical advisor, Thomas B. Duffy, was a retired Massachusetts State Police major who worked out of Boston for nearly thirty years and specialized in organized crime.
-He was particularly involved in the case against notorious South Boston mob boss James 'Whitey' Bulger, whom Frank Costello is partly based on.
-Duffy appears as the Governor who delivers a speech to the graduating police cadets.
-There was an unconfirmed sighting of Bulger, one of the FBI's Ten Most Wanted, at a theater showing the film by a deputy sheriff in San Diego, California.
-Bulger would be captured in Santa Monica, California on June 22, 2011; he'd been living in an apartment complex just a few blocks away from the production offices of 'GK Films [us]', who produced Edge of Darkness (2010) which Duffy also appeared in.
+Thomas B. Duffy is a retired Massachusetts State Police Major, who worked out of Boston for nearly thirty years, and specialized in organized crime.
+He was particularly involved in the case against notorious South Boston mob boss James "Whitey" Bulger, on whom Frank Costello is partly based.
+Duffy appears as the Governor, who delivers a speech to the graduating police cadets.
+There was an unconfirmed sighting of Bulger, one of the FBI's Ten Most Wanted, at a theater showing the film by a Deputy Sheriff in San Diego, California.
+Bulger was captured in Santa Monica, California on June 22, 2011.
+He'd been living in an apartment complex just a few blocks away from the production offices of GK Films (U.S.), who produced Edge of Darkness (2010), in which Duffy also appeared.

 There are two phone numbers used in the film.
 The first is Billy's phone number is 617-869-1469 (It appears when Colin Sullivan answers the phone).
 This is actually a real Boston number used by Sprint Spectrum.
 If someone calls it, you will get a generic voice mail box which is full.
 The other number is 311-555-2368, which was actually a phone number used in telephone-company publications.

-During the exchange with the Chinese gangsters, Sullivan sends a text message to Costello saying that all cell phone calls are being monitored.
+(at around 1h 2 mins) During the exchange with the Chinese gangsters, Sullivan sends a text message to Costello saying that all cell phone calls are being monitored.
 The number dialed by Sullivan is actually a real Boston area code (617).